MarcinBolt/goit-react-hw-05-movies/README.md

 # goit-react-hw-05-movies

-Deploying Vite App to GitHub Pages using gh-pages and script deplou:
+Deploying Vite App to GitHub Pages using gh-pages and script deploy:
 -----
 1. Install gh-pages: